Arabs to avoid targeting Israel at U.N. atom meeting

-VIENNA Arab states will refrain from targeting Israel over its assumed nuclear arsenal at a global meeting of U.N. atomic agency member countries next week, diplomats say, an unexpected gesture of restraint sure to be welcomed by the West.
+VIENNA Arab states will refrain from targeting Israel over its assumed nuclear arsenal at a global meeting of U.N. atomic agency member countries next week, diplomats said on Thursday, an unexpected gesture of restraint sure to be welcomed by the West.

-An Arab envoy said the decision not to single out Israel was designed to give "more room" for two planned meetings to succeed -- an International Atomic Energy Agency-hosted forum in November on nuclear weapons-free zones, to be attended by Arab states and Israel, and an Egyptian-proposed conference in 2012 to discuss creating such a zone in the Middle East.
+A senior Arab diplomat said the decision not to single out Israel was designed to give "more room" for two planned meetings to succeed -- an International Atomic Energy Agency-hosted forum in November on nuclear weapons-free zones, to be attended by Arab states and Israel, and an Egyptian-proposed conference in 2012 to discuss creating such a zone in the Middle East.

-"Why not give it a chance?" he said.
-The decision taken at an Arab foreign ministers' meeting in Cairo this week was a "huge step" and it was a "very tough" one to make, he added.
+"Why not give it a chance?" the Arab envoy said.
+The decision was taken at an Arab foreign ministers meeting in Cairo this week and it was a "very tough" one to make, he said.

-The envoy said the change of plan should be seen as a confidence-building measure to foster wider efforts to create a Middle East free of nuclear weapons.
-Another Arab diplomat called it a "good gesture" ahead of the planned 2012 meeting.
+Two Arab envoys accredited to the IAEA told Reuters the change of plan should be seen as a "confidence-building measure" and "good gesture from Arab states" to foster wider efforts to create a Middle East free of nuclear weapons.

-As in the past two years, Arab nations had been expected to submit a resolution at a September 19-23 annual gathering of the 151 member states of the Vienna-based U.N. nuclear watchdog summoning Israel to join a global anti-nuclear treaty.
+As in 2009 and 2010, Arab nations had been expected to submit a resolution at a September 19-23 annual gathering of member states of the Vienna-based U.N. nuclear watchdog summoning Israel to join a global anti-nuclear treaty.

 The Jewish state is widely believed to be the only nuclear weapons power in the Middle East although the West accuses Iran of covertly seeking the capability to develop atomic bombs.

-The United States and its Western allies say a non-binding but symbolically significant IAEA resolution zeroing in on Israel could undermine broader steps aimed at banning weapons of mass destruction in the region.
+The United States and its Western allies say a non-binding but symbolically significant IAEA resolution singling out Israel for blame could undermine broader steps aimed at banning weapons of mass destruction in the region.

 Western diplomats said Arab envoys to the IAEA had told them they now did not plan to put forward the text this year.
 "If true, obviously we would welcome it," one of them said.